tfeng456/nonprofit-tweet-analysis/README.md

 # Nonprofit Tweet Analysis
 I created this project for LA Blueprint, a UCLA student organization that produces technology for Southern California nonprofits.
 As Blueprint works closely with nonprofits, I wanted to create a tool to help members learn about the industry.
-In order to learn more about the nonprofit industry, we wanted to study social media trends to get the most current information.
+In order to learn more about the nonprofit industry, I wanted to study social media trends to get the most current information.
 This project derives insights about the nonprofit industry through the analysis of tweets.

 View at: https://tiffanyfeng.shinyapps.io/Nonprofit_Tweet_Analysis_Dashboard/
+An HTML report version can be found in the repository.

 ![Page 1 of Dashboard](https://i.imgur.com/a6iDrGI.png)